ACricketToFillTheSilence/ACricketToFillTheSilence.github.io/queryparams.md

 https://apisandbox.dev.clover.com/v3/merchants/<<merchantUuid>>/customers/?access_token=<<authToken>>
 ```

-## Security Concerns
+### Security Concerns

 For security reasons, Fiserv is requiring that we remove auth tokens from URL parameters.
-We will no longer allow URL parameter authentication because it gives too much information away for comfort.
+We will no longer allow URL parameter authentication because it gives too much information.
 Because our auth tokens include

 * information about the app,